ushiradineth/koano-api/README.md

 ### Start the Postgres Database

-- Run `docker-compose -f docker-compose.yml up -d` to start the Postgres Database and Adminer.
+- Run `docker compose -f docker-compose.yml up -d` to start the Postgres Database and Adminer.
 - Wait for a moment for the database to initialize.

 ### Connect to the database